By Michael Johnson

 If you don’t live in southern Australia, you probably will not hear it in all its glory but it’s worth a detour.
 I have recently had the privilege of listening to a high-definition recording, at 96 KHz, to be exact, of the inaugural concert performed a few months ago.
 The effect of the expanded keyboard, known as the Big Beleura, is stunning to mind and body.
 I sat with a friend in his music room in Bordeaux, listening for an hour, flabbergasted.

-Composer Alan Griffiths provided the music for the premiere concert, titled “Rare View”, excerpts of which can be heard on his website at this address:
+Composer Alan Griffiths provided the music for the premiere concert, titled “Rare View”, excerpts of which can be heard on his website.

 Griffiths offers a standard CD recording as well as a 96 KHz download facility.